Bob (physics)

-A bob is the mass on the end of a pendulum found most commonly, but not exclusively, in pendulum clocks.
+A bob is a heavy object (also called a "weight" or "mass") on the end of a pendulum found most commonly, but not exclusively, in pendulum clocks.

 Reason for use

 Although a pendulum can theoretically be any shape, any rigid object swinging on a pivot, clock pendulums are usually made of a weight or bob attached to the bottom end of a rod, with the top attached to a pivot so it can swing.
 The advantage of this construction is that it positions the centre of mass close to the physical end of the pendulum, farthest from the pivot.
 This maximizes the moment of inertia, and minimises the length of pendulum required for a given period.
 Shorter pendulums allow the clock case to be made smaller, and also minimize the pendulum's air resistance.
 Since most of the energy loss in clocks is due to air friction of the pendulum, this allows clocks to run longer on a given power source.